 Advisors can be contacted by email or by coming by the SAM Center for a one-on-one session.

 Dropping classes can be done online until near the end of the semester.
-At that time, students must go to the Registrar's Office for a dropping form.
-Students may drop classes up until the last business day before final exams begin.
+After the cut-off time for drops, students must go to the Registrar's Office for a drop form.

 Registration is online.
 Log into Sam Web, choose "Student Records", then "Registration."
 Follow the instructions to register for classes.
 If you have any questions, please contact the Computer Services help desk at 936-294-1950 or by email at firstname.lastname@example.org.